hetu-script/hetu-script/docs/docs/en-US/syntax/index.md

 ## Type declaration

+**WARNING: Type system is not fully implemented yet.
+It's more of a kind of annotation.
+You won't get analysis errors from them.**

 Type is a variable in Hetu, it can be assigned and returned.
 The type of a type is always 'type', no matter it's a primitive, instance, or function type.
 Use 'runtimeType' to get the runtime type of a value.